-Dedicated to the men and women of Auchencairn who served in the Great War
+Dedicated to the men and women of Auchencairn who served during the First World War

 Portraits of Auchencairn soldiers